facelessuser/ApplySyntax/docs/src/markdown/usage.md

 {"file_path": ".*\\.xml(\\.dist)?$"},
 ```

-!!! new "Changed 4.0"
+/// new | Changed 4.0
 On Windows systems, paths are now normalized to from using `\` to `/`.
 This makes creating patterns for cross
 platform use much easier, but it may break some existing rules in the short term.
+///

 #### First Line Rule